beckerluke/personal_changelog_mar_2020-master/README.md

 #### Thursday, March 12th, 2020
 - Projects: Workout App: Debugged workoutSaga not firing off workoutReducer and created placeholder to render exercise card components for random workout on landing page

+#### Friday, March 13th, 2020
+- Projects: Workout App: Created a button for user to click to generate a random full body workout